Implementing Celery for Asynchronous Ingestion Tasks

 def verify_checksum(self, file_path: str, expected_hash: str) -> dict:

-"""Idempotent checksum verification for preservation masters."""
+"""Idempotent SHA-256 verification for a single preservation master."""

 try: